tkreyche/I75W-Raymarine-Autopilot/README.md

 This project is for DIY sailors.
 There are more expensive commerically available display options.

 ### Hardware
-Remote LED Matrix Display for Raymarine autopilots using Pimoroni I75W board
+The hardware is a Pimoroni I75W board driving a LED Matrix Display.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
-These are widely available in different configurations.
 The 2mm pitch offers higher LED density and a compact package.
+These displays are widely available in different sizes.

 ### Waterproofing
 The display is not waterproof and requires a case.
 Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
 It's possible to buy waterproof matrix display, but they are expensive - intended for use in outdoor venues such as sports stadiums.